 Alternatives to LBackup

-- If you are interested in performing a bootable backup of Mac OS X system have a look at Carbon Copy Cloner, SuperDuper, or the Full System Backup page.
+- Should you be interested in performing a bootable backup of Mac OS X system have a look at Carbon Copy Cloner, SuperDuper, or the Full System Backup page.
+Yet another option is a tool such as CounterPart.

 - Unison is a great utility for synchronizing directories.
 The unison guide will help to get you started.